shimojo-lab/SAGE2_High-Resolution_Streamer/README.md

 # High-Resolution SAGE2 Streamer
+SAGE2 has a screen sharing functionality from client application windown to SAGE2 Tiled display.
+However, the screen sharing functionality resolution depends on client resolution, because the functionality is just a window image copy to SAGE2 from client.
-Python scripts for streaming a high-resolution application window to a SAGE2 Tiled Display Wall
+So, we have been developed a new screen sharing functionality with free resolution mechanism on SAGE2.
+That is a Python scripts for streaming a high-resolution application window to a SAGE2 Tiled Display Wall.
 (This scripts requires Linux as the operating system of the SAGE2 client)

 ## Installation